Lukasss93/laravel-larex/README.md

 ## Usage
 1. First, you must create the initial CSV file with `php artisan larex:init`.<br>
-   Or you can use `php artisan larex:init --base` to init the CSV file with default Laravel entries.<br>
+   Or you can use `php artisan larex:import` to import entries from resources/lang files.<br>
    The csv file has the following columns:
    * group (basically the file name)
    * key (the array key)